The Lady of the Camellias: Stage

+Terrence Rattigan's 1958 play Variation on a Theme is a loose retelling of La Dame aux Camellias.

 Amongst many adaptations, spin-offs, and parodies, was Camille, "a travesty on La Dame aux Camellias by Charles Ludlam, staged first by his own Ridiculous Theatrical Company in 1973, with Ludlam playing the lead in drag.

 In 1999 Alexia Vassiliou collaborated with composer Aristides Mytaras for the contemporary dance performance, La Dame aux Camélias at the Amore Theatre in Athens.

 It is also the inspiration for the 2008 musical Marguerite, which places the story in 1944 German-occupied France.

 Novels

 In My Ántonia by Willa Cather, the characters Jim Burden and Lena Lingard are much moved by a theatrical production of Camille, which they attend in book 3, chapter 3.
 Love Story, published by Eric Segal in 1970, has essentially the same plot updated to contemporary New York.
 The conflict here centres on the relative economic classes of the central characters.

+In popular culture

+The phrase "Courage, Camille!", first found in the 1857 English translation of Dumas' play, becomes among actors in the United States, a stock phrase to encourage oneself or others.

+The phrase is already established as a cliche in the U.S. acting world by 1913:

+"A promising start!" she thought, with a meager smile, as she unpacked her trunk in her little drygoods box of a dressing-room.
+"If this were going to keep up--But it isn't.
+'Courage, Camille!" she exhorted herself, with the actors' slang quotation.